Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 **Product Detail Page**

 - Will display a larger product image on the left and information on the right, and in mobile view product image at the top and below the product information.
-- Product information will include title with the name of the product, product price, product description, product dimensions available in a dropdown box, delivery cost, a form to increment / reduce quantity and buttons to `add to cart` and `keep shopping&`.
+- Product information will include title with the name of the product, product price, product description, product dimensions available in a dropdown box, delivery cost, a form to increment / reduce quantity and buttons to `add to cart` and `keep shopping`.
 - For super users below the title links will display for superusers, edit link will take the superuser to the edit product page and delete will remove the item.

 **Profile Page**